Stonelinks/stonelinks.github.io/contents/bret.md

 **Receiving sensor data in your PX4 application**

 PX4 has some sweet hardware abstraction, so we don't have to directly interact with the driver at all.
 Instead, we [subscribe to inter-process messages](http://pixhawk.org/dev/px4_simple_app#step_5subscribing_sensor_data) published by the sensor driver.
 In order to get data from the laser rangefinder, we need to subscribe to the topic that it publishes on.
-[This](http://pixhawk.org/dev/shared_object_communication) is a good resource on how to do this.
-Looking at the source for the `sf0x` driver, we need to subscribe to the `sensor_range_finder` topic which comes from [here](https://github.com/PX4/Firmware/blob/master/src/drivers/drv_range_finder.h).
+[This](http://pixhawk.org/dev/shared_object_communication) is a good resource on how to do that.
+Looking at the source for the `sf0x` driver, we need to subscribe to the `sensor_range_finder` topic which comes from `[drv_range_finder.h](https://github.com/PX4/Firmware/blob/master/src/drivers/c)`.
 So in our application we'd subscribe like this:

 ```c
 #include <drivers/drv_range_finder.h>